inversify/InversifyJS/wiki/ecosystem.md

 - [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers) - Some helpers for the development of InversifyJS applications with VanillaJS or Babel.
 - [inversify-tracer](https://github.com/tiagomestre/inversify-tracer) - Tool that allows the developer to trace methods of objects created by InversifyJS.
 - [inversify-components](https://github.com/webcomputing/inversify-components) - Layer on top of InversifyJS that enables you to split your application into several components.
+- [inversify-token](https://github.com/mscharley/inversify-token) - Token based layer for InversifyJS to enable strong type-safe guarantees for injection in TypeScript.

 ### Middleware
 - [inversify-logger-middleware](https://github.com/inversify/inversify-logger-middleware) - A console logger middleware for InversifyJS.